D-Sven/EDFZ-custom-scenery/README.md

 Credits:    Many thanks to D-ECHO for modelling an awesome realistic tower building, some hangar buildings, creating latest NavDat and terrain data!
-            Thanks to D-3-m and D-ABBA for their exellent critics and useful suggestions!
+            Thanks to D-3-m, D-ABBA and D-EKSW for your critics and suggestions!
-            Thanks to d-laser for turning the poor generic taxiway structure in a gorgeous layout like in RL!
+            Thanks to d-laser for the first terrain-rework!
             Thanks to Herbert Wagner (alias HerbyW) for improving the towplane action!